What This Clause Means

 - What can I do if my landlord enters without proper notice?

-- Document the entry in writing and notify your landlord that future entries must comply with the lease and state law.
+- Tenants in this situation commonly document the entry in writing and notify the landlord that future entries must comply with the lease and state law.
 Repeated unauthorized entries may constitute harassment, which is grounds for lease termination in some states.

 - Do commercial tenants have the same entry protection?

 - No. Commercial tenants have far less protection — entry rights are entirely contractual.
-Negotiate strong entry restrictions if you handle sensitive information, client records, or regulated materials.
+Tenants handling sensitive information, client records, or regulated materials commonly negotiate strong entry restrictions.